OsbornePro/NovaKey-Daemon/docs/getting-started.md

 ## Step 2 — Pair via QR

 1. On your computer, start NovaKey-Daemon.
-2. If there are no paired devices, it will generate a pairing QR.
+2. If there are no paired devices, the daemon enters pairing mode and generates a **time-limited pairing QR**.
 3. On iOS:
    - Listeners → select your listener → Pair → Scan QR
 4. Scan the QR.

 You should see **Paired**.

+If you miss the QR code, restart the daemon or see the NovaKey-Daemon troubleshooting guide.

 ## Step 3 — Add a secret